RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/README.md

 - The below Open Letter with over <a href="https://amberopenletter.com/">300 Organizations and Experts</a> was after 2 years of researching social media and after months of looking into the surface of witness interference.
 Long-term, it's essential for <b>ethical review. </b>

-<i>What's a Hollywood Fixer? -
+<i><b>What ARE Hollywood Fixers?</b> -
-<br>They've been working on cases for over 30 years, some of the most known cases of our times are the same 'fixers' and they can harm their clients by taking info, strategy, and witness names to the opposition - falsely blackmailing, pulling both ends, causing perpetual terror and chaos -
+<br>They've been working on cases for over 30 years, some of the most known cases of our times are the same 'fixers' and they can harm their clients by taking info, strategy, and witness names to the opposition - pulling both ends, causing perpetual terror and chaos -
   <a href="https://www.hollywoodreporter.com/tv/tv-reviews/sin-eater-the-crimes-of-anthony-pellicano-documentary-review-1235343104/">Video Series</a> <i>- hint, it's not just this one, and it's sadly never reported regarding this case.</i></i>
 <br><i>- For example, the <a href="https://www.hollywoodreporter.com/tv/tv-reviews/sin-eater-the-crimes-of-anthony-pellicano-documentary-review-1235343104/">American Docuseries on Anthony Pellicano scrapes the surface</a> - when they get into cases as insiders with false misrepresentation and the 'team' doesn't understand 'fixers,' it's horrific.</i>